wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1816.md

 For me , whose dismissal must shortly arrive ,
   To Heav'n I prefer this my fervent petition :
-  "May I never America's freedom survive ,
+" May I never America's freedom survive ,
-    "Nor behold her disgrac'd by a shameful submission :
+   " Nor behold her disgrac'd by a shameful submission :
-      "And , though righteously steel'd
+     " And , though righteously steel'd
-      "If at last she must yield ,
+     " If at last she must yield ,
-    "May my sons do their duty , and die in the field:"
-  But the free and accepted will never despair ,
+  " May my sons do their duty , and die in the field : " But the free and accepted will never despair ,
   Led on by their worthy Grand Master and Mayor.